 Welcome To Reception

 We work closely together as part of an Early Years Unit and we follow the Foundation Stage Curriculum.
 Much of what the children do will be based around play.
 To encourage and support this they are given time to choose their own activities with adults interacting and helping to ensure that free play is a positive and focused learning experience.
-There are also planned focused activities to meet specific objectives and extend learning.
+There are also planned focused activities to meet specific objectives and extended learning.
 Activities take place in our three bases: The Forest, The Hive and The Early Years Garden.

 The Early Years Garden is open during all activity times, regardless of weather conditions (unless outside conditions are unsafe).
 All of the areas of learning offered inside are reflected on a different scale outside.

-We use a range of technology in the setting, including remote control vehicles, laptops, touch screen PCs and cameras.
+We use a range of technology in the setting, including remote control vehicles, laptops, PCs and cameras.
 We go for regular walks around Chestnut Lane School grounds looking for signs of seasonal changes and observing our local environment.

 Reception children have PE lessons with their class teacher lessons every week, and Dance sessions every Friday afternoon; children participate in games, fine motor skills and dance with a specialised dance teacher.